 A project by Michel Van Dyck in collaboration with

-Isabelle Anspach, curator of the Van Buuren Museum.
+Isabelle Anspach, conservator of the Van Buuren Museum.

-In September 2016, Michel Van Dyck gathered at the Van Buuren Museum his two passions, gardens and contemporary art.
-He then proposed “As if nothing had happened”, an exhibition for which he had hoped that the works of the guest artists would blend into the Museum as if they had always been there.
-Outputs of the white cube of the galleries, they sneaked up on this wonderful place not used to contemporary art.
-It was as if they were trying to accustom the place to their presence, as if they were trying to tame it, while letting these unusual spaces act on them.
-The visitor was invited on a sort of treasure hunt that led him from one work to another, almost at random during his walk.
+In September 2016, Michel Van Dyck made whole at the Van Buuren Museum with his two passions, gardens and contemporary art.
+He then proposed “As if nothing had happened”, an exhibition for which he wished the works of the invited artists would blend into the Museum as if they had always been there.
+Out of the white cube of the galleries, they stealthily punctuated this marvelous place barely used to contemporary art.
+It looked like they were trying to accustom the place to their presence, as if they were trying to tame it, while letting these uncommon spaces act on them.
+The visitor was invited to a sort of treasure hunt, which led him from one work to another, almost randomly through this walk.

-The new edition of the event extends the principle but accentuates it differently.
-It gives him other perspectives.
-Michel Van Dyck called it “Present” and it is undoubtedly necessary to grasp the word in all its polysemy.
-Familiar, Present! is the interjection by which members of a group to be interviewed respond when their appeal is made.
+The new edition of the event extends the principle but emphasizes it differently.
+It gives it fresh perspectives.
+Michel Van Dyck called it “Present” and no doubt we should seize the word in all its polysemy.
+Familiarly, Present! is the interjection by which the members of a group to enumerate will respond when they make their call.